Student Financial Services

-Student Financial Services counselors can only speak in full about your billing account and financial aid with you or your Authorized Payers.
-Even if a parent is paying the bill or his/her information is on your FAFSA, unless you set him/her up as an Authorized Payer, counselors will be unable to speak freely with him/her about all aspects of your bill and/or financial aid.
-Therefore, it is very important that you set up Authorized Payer accounts for anyone who will be helping you with financing your UVM education.
+Student Financial Services staff can only speak in full about your UVM billing and financial aid account with you or individuals you have set up with Proxy Access.
+Even if a parent is paying the bill or his/her information is on your FAFSA, unless you set him/her up as a Proxy, counselors will be unable to speak freely with him/her about all aspects of your bill and/or financial aid.
+Therefore, it is very important that you set up Proxy Access for anyone who will be helping you with financing your UVM education.

 View billing information and due dates!

 Review our statement generation and bill due dates, as well as our policy regarding late payment.
 This information is extremely important to ensure that you are never faced with a hold on your student record (blocking registration and access to grades and transcripts) or a late payment fee.
 Please review the following information:

 - Viewing and Understanding Your UVM Account & Billing Statement

 - Late Payment Policy